 What are the Benefits of Grafting?

-In my post 4 Techniques of Grafting Fruit Trees, I give a couple of examples of situations when you’ll want to graft another tree on your existing tree, those might help you understand the benefits below much better so make sure you check them out.
+In my post 4 Techniques of Grafting Fruit Trees, I give a couple of examples of situations where you would graft another tree on your existing tree.
+Those might help you understand the benefits below much better so make sure you check them out.

-There are so many benefits for grafting… Obviously, the main benefit that comes to mind is having two (or more) different kinds of fruits on one tree, like, an orange and a lemon, or two (or more) different verities of fruit on the same tree, like, green apple and red apple.
+There are so many benefits for grafting… The main benefit that comes to mind is having two (or more) different kinds of fruits on one tree, like, an orange and a lemon.
+Or two (or more) different varieties of fruit on the same tree, like, green apple and red apple.

 Since you still have just one tree it means you still have to take care of just one tree.
 You don’t need additional space, you don’t need to water more, you don’t need to fertilize another tree or prune another tree, yet at the end of the day, you’ll get two different kinds of fruits.

 Another benefit for grafting is fighting insects and diseases.
-If your tree is suffering but you know of another verity that is doing much better in your area, you can graft the new verity on your tree to help it produce better.
+If your tree is suffering but you know of another variety that is doing much better in your area, you can graft the new variety on your tree to help it produce better.